Quik App

 The founders approved the full direction and moved forward with development.

 While the product has not yet launched in its intended form, the redesign established a clear, functional foundation for the platform.
+The redesign gave the product something the original lacked: a coherent internal logic that a user could feel, even without being able to articulate it.

 Reflection